masoncla/capstone/README.md

     - Where did it come from?

 2. Making it usable
     - Google Universal Sentence Encoder
     - Label Engineering for training

-3. Modelling
+3. Modeling
     - What didn't work and why
     - What did work and why